 - Certain medications, including antibiotics, aspirin and other over-the-counter pain relievers, and the intravenous (IV) contrast used in some imaging tests

 - Stings from bees, yellow jackets, wasps, hornets and fire ants

 In the event of an emergency (where the child may be experiencing an asthma attack or severe allergic reaction), use EpiPen ® first (or other adrenaline/epinephrine injections such as Jext or Emerade).
 After using the epinephrine injection, follow medical instructions for controlling asthma.

 What is the Skills for Health’ UK ‘Core Skills Training Framework’ (CSTF)?

 There is increasing recognition that there are wide variations in the quality and consistency of healthcare training provided across the UK.
 To minimise these challenges, LearnPac Systems works with various UK health and social care organisations to develop statutory and mandatory training courses in line with Skills for Health’s UK Core Skills Training Framework (CSTF).
 This includes mandatory training courses in the Skills for Health’s UK Core Skills Training Framework – CSTF Statutory Mandatory Training Subject Guide Version 1.3 , Skills for Health Clinical Care UK Core Skills Training Framework Subject Guide April 2015 and other awareness courses for health and social care workers.

-This online anaphylaxis training for for nurseries, schools and early years was developed in line with the CSTF learning outcomes.
+This online anaphylaxis for nurseries and early years course was developed in line with the CSTF learning outcomes.